 (7) The Director must include in the Office’s annual report required by the Financial Management Act 2006 Part 5 the details of any breach of subsection (2) that, in the Director’s opinion, was committed without a reasonable excuse.

-[Section 36A inserted by No. 33 of 2010 s.
+[Section 36A inserted: No. 33 of 2010 s.
 18.]

 36BA.
 Protection of provider’s statements